 How to Remove Drawers from Thomasville Dresser

 Before trying to put all your muscle into pulling these drawers out, double and triple-check that there isn’t a latch or lever on the underside of the drawer, or even on the side drawer slides (depending on your drawers).

 How to Prevent Bleed Through When Painting

-The last step in prepping to paint a dresser white is to prevent bleedthrough.
-AND it’s the most important step to a white dresser makeover.
+The last step in prepping to paint a dresser white is to prevent bleedthrough, AND it’s the most important step to a white dresser makeover.

-If you skip this step, your white paint will end up with yellow, pink or brown splotches or stains all over.
+What??
+If you skip this step, your white paint will end up with yellow, pink, or brown splotches or stains all over.
 Sometimes you won’t notice it until after it is completely done!

 And then you have to start all over to get these stains to go away, and no matter how many coats of paint, these stains will just keep reappearing.
 Unless you take this step to prevent it!

 This step is really simple though!

-Grab a can or two of this BIN Shellac Based primer.
+Grab a can or two of this BIN shellac based primer.
 Then paint at least 2 coats of it, all over.
 Wait a few hours in between each coat, and then for best results, wait overnight after the second coat.

 It works the very best if it has a chance to really dry!
 Learn more about the best primer for painting furniture (and how to choose the right one) here.

-How to Spray Paint a Dresser White
+Spray Painting Dresser White

-After a couple years of painting furniture, I invested in this Wagner Paint Sprayer.
+After a couple of years of painting furniture, I invested in this cheap Wagner sprayer.
 I can’t believe I waited so long to get one!

 Learn how to use a paint sprayer on furniture – how to thin out paint, how to protect everything from overspray, and so much more!

-Homemade Chalk Paint
+Painting with Homemade Chalk Paint

 No need to tint the paint, it’s already a great shade of white, plus I hate when the line is so long just to get one can of paint tinted.
 Get the tried and true homemade chalk paint recipe here.

-When using my Wagner Paint Sprayer, no matter the exact paint, I thin the paint out, but it’s super simple and beats painting a huge dresser with a paintbrush.
+When using my Wagner paint sprayer, no matter the exact paint, I thin the paint out, but it’s super simple and beats painting a huge dresser with a paintbrush.

 Using a Paint Sprayer on Furniture